T. U. Kuruvilla

-T. U. Kuruvilla is a politician from Kerala, India.
+Thombrayil Uthup Kuruvilla is a politician from Kerala, India.
 He was born at Oonjappara, Kothamangalam, Kerala, on 13 September 1936, to Uthuppu and Mariyam.
 He did his Diploma in Civil Engineering.
-He is a well known Agriculturist and businessman.
+He is a well known agriculturist and businessman.
 He got elected to Kerala Legislative Assembly consecutively in 2006 and 2011 from Kothamangalam constituency.
-Kuruvilla served as Public Works Minister in the government led by V. S. Achuthanandan for a short period.
+Kuruvilla briefly served as Public Works Minister in the government led by V. S. Achuthanandan.